buzzie-bee/tombee/README.md

 ## Any questions?

-Get in touch with me if you have any questions about this.
-As I've mentioned it's just something I bashed together to make data entry for selecting images a bit better so it's not feature rich, however it's definitely a good enough mvp to let me execute my plan to source images myself.
+Get in touch with me if you have any questions about this at www.tombee.io